trackexpenses/mobile-application/README.md

 ## 🔐 2.
 Configure Environment Variables

-Create a `.env` file in the root directory and add your database connection string:
+Create a `.env` file in the root directory and add your backend url:

 ```env
 EXPO_PUBLIC_BACKEND_BASE_URL="your_backend_server_url"